 You’ve got a great foundation if you’ve done a politics degree, as investment banks and investment management firms value commercial awareness and a genuine interest in the industry and what might affect it.
 One of the qualities sought by Baillie Gifford, for example, is a strong interest in world events and views on the potential impact financial, political and global events could have on investing.
 Additionally, governments are among these organisations’ clients, so an enhanced understanding of political systems and institutions will help you on the job.

 Your application and interview are great opportunities for you to display your commercial acumen and interest in the industry.
 For instance, Richard Barry, Baillie Gifford’s HR manager, said you should include sound reasons as to why you have applied for a job at the investment management firm in your covering letter.
-For Barry, being ‘curious about the world and wanting a job that allows you to explore the world further’, is a good reason.
+For Richard, being ‘curious about the world and wanting a job that allows you to explore the world further’, is a good reason.
 This is something that you would be able to prove with your politics degree.